DimensionNXG/Realtime-Action-Recognition/README.md

  $ swig -python -c++ pafprocess.i && python3 setup.py build_ext --inplace
  ```

+### Other package not installed error
+use ``` pip install package-name ``` to install the package provided you have activated the anaconda environment.

 # Notes
 This repo was used to generate the result for generating Action Recognition related results in Def Expo 2020.